Sarat Chandra Sinha

-Sarat Chandra Singha (1 January 1914 – 25 December 2005) was an Indian politician and Chief Minister of Assam.
+Sarat Chandra Sinha (1 January 1914 – 25 December 2005) was an Indian politician and Chief Minister of Assam.
 He was a leader of Indian National Congress, Indian National Congress (Socialist) and Nationalist Congress Party.

-He was known for his value-based politics, Sinha belonged to a rare breed of politicians who sacrificed his life for the welfare of the downtrodden people of Indian society.
+Known for his value-based politics, Sinha sacrificed his life for the welfare of the downtrodden people of Indian society.
 A true Gandhian, he never compromised with his principle what he preached and practised.
 His illustrious political life was a rare combination of honesty, simplicity and integrity.
 He was also a writer.

 Early life and education

 Sinha was born in a Rajbanshi family in Bhakatpara village of Chapar under Dhubri district.
 He belongs to a farmer family.
 Sinha started schooling from his village school.
 For secondary education, he attended a High school in Bilasipara known as indra narayan academy higher secondary school, some 25 km from his home, a distance what he covered daily on foot or by bicycle.
-Sinha’s father, Lalsingh Sinha ensured that his son always carried his slate and pencil while accompanying him to the paddy fields.
-Sinha learnt his arithmetic tables by counting his and his father’s footsteps to the weekly village market.
+Sinha's father, Lalsingh Sinha ensured that his son always carried his slate and pencil while accompanying him to the paddy fields.
+Sinha learnt his arithmetic tables by counting his and his father's footsteps to the weekly village market.
 “Sometimes he would ask me to multiply the footsteps, sometimes divide,” Sinha had said, recalling his childhood in a lengthy interview with All India Radio, Guwahati.

 He received his bachelor's degree from the Cotton College, Guwahati and subsequently moved to Banaras Hindu University for law education.
 After getting a law degree, Sinha came back to Guwahati and practised law for a short period and then switched to school teachings.
 Sinha began his career as a science teacher in a rural school after quitting his MSc in Kolkata in 1940.
 He was a true Gandhian who wore khadi, and taught his students the art of making paper from straw, and was later in different positions from assistant teacher to headmaster in Dhubri district.

 Political career

 Sinha entered politics rather by accident.
 He was elected to the Dhubri local board in 1945 and was later taken to Guwahati by veteran Congress leader Mahendra Mohan Choudhury (who later served as Chief Minister of Assam), who then got him a Congress ticket to contest the state Assembly election of 1946.
 The party had given him Rs 750 as election campaign expenses, but on completion of the campaign, he duly went and returned Rs 250 that remained unspent.
-He was elected to Assam Legislative assembly four times from Bilasipara east constituency in 1946-52, 1962–67, 1972–78 and 1985-90.
+He was elected to Assam Legislative assembly four times from Bilasipara east constituency in 1946–52, 1962–67, 1972–78 and 1985–90.